HuynhKhuong/PID-controller-DC-motor/README.md

 # PID Controller DC Motor

 A PID (Proportional-Integral-Derivative) controller implementation for DC motor speed and position control.
-This project revisits and improves upon a university capstone project, demonstrating advanced motor control techniques.
+This project revisits and improves upon my university capstone project.

 ## Table of Contents